-- You do not fully understand papers that are being filed in court.
+- You do not fully understand papers filed in court.

 - You cannot afford to lose your case.

-- You are charged with a crime (felony, misdemeanor, or ordinance violation).
+- You face criminal charges (felony, misdemeanor, or ordinance violation).

-- You want to sue someone, but you don’t know the legal theory or basis for your claim.
+- You want to sue someone but don’t know the legal theory or basis for your claim.

 - You are NOT charged or accused of a criminal offense.

 - You are in a lawsuit for money, and the outcome is not overly important

 - The fees for hiring a decent lawyer exceed the value of the lawsuit